prithaxx/prithaxx/README.md

 ---

 ### 🚀 Co-Creator of `Vamoose!` — Trip Planning App
-- Collaorated with my peers in the development and release of a Trip Planning Application ✈️ called `Vamoose!` which is available online --> [Live Demo](https://vamoose.it.com/).
+- Collaorated with my peers in the development and release of a Trip Planning Application ✈️ called `Vamoose!`
 - If you want to see our contributions, please feel free to check out our [GitHub](https://github.com/ramanbhandari/vamoose)

 ---